-We solve these problems using the theory of optimal transport by introducing appropriate cost functions that arise naturally from the setup.
-The actual construction of the phases follows from the theory, assuming suitable conditions on the cost function.
-Moreover, under additional assumptions on the surfaces involved in the cost, we prove that the optimal maps are partially regular—an analysis carried out in Section \ref{sec:regularity of the optimal map and costs}.
+We solve these problems by introducing cost functions naturally associated with the optical setups, formulas \eqref{eq:cost for meta on z=f(x,y)3} and \eqref{eq:cost for double meta}, and applying optimal transport theory.
+The construction of the phases follows from the corresponding optimal maps, under suitable assumptions on the cost functions.
+Moreover, under additional assumptions on the surfaces entering the costs, we prove partial regularity of the optimal maps; this analysis is carried out in Section~\ref{sec:regularity of the optimal map and costs}.